 - Most people worked in the radio and television, motion picture, video and sound recording, and the arts, entertainment, and recreation industries.

-Before you embark on preparing for this career, you should know what typical job duties you can expect to have.
-Here those we found when we looked at online ads for audio engineer and related positions listed on Indeed.com:
+Before you embark on preparing for this career, you should know what typical job duties you can expect to perform.
+Below is a list of basic job responsibilities:

-- "Regulate volume levels and sound quality during recording sessions, using various types of professional field mixers"
+- Regulating volume levels and sound quality during recording sessions, and using various types of professional field mixers

-- "Set up ambient sound microphones for crowd and cage"
+- Setting up ambient sound microphones for crowd and cage

-- "Collaborate with producers, performers, and others to determine and achieve the desired sound for a production"
+- Collaborating with producers and performers to determine and achieve the desired sound for a production

-- "Provide audio systems oversight of the show during production"
+- Providing audio system oversight for the show during production

-- "Set up and operate playback and reinforcement for theatre, opera, meetings, choral concerts, dance, symphony, jazz, country, pop, variety shows, and city events"
+- Setting up and operating playback and reinforcement for theatre, opera, meetings, musical concerts, dance, symphonies, variety shows, and city events

-- "Play music and mix front of house audio for exciting live events"
+- Playing music and mixing front-of-house audio for live events

-- "Process audio to meet company’s quality standards"
+- Processing audio to meet a company’s quality standards

 How to Become an Audio Engineer

-If you want to become an audio engineer you can attend a postsecondary vocational program for up to a year.
+If you want to become an audio engineer you can attend a postsecondary vocational program, which usually takes one year.
 There you will learn how to operate specialized equipment such as audio mixing consoles, equalizers, and microphones.
 After completing a program, you will receive a non-degree award or certificate.
 Some employers do not require you to attend school and will instead provide on-the-job training.

 What Soft Skills Do You Need?

 The set of hard skills audio engineers use on their jobs usually comes from a combination of formal or on-the-job training and experience.
-They also need certain soft skills, or personal qualities, to succeed in this occupation.
-They are:
+They also need certain soft skills, or personal qualities, to succeed including the following:

-- Problem Solving: When equipment malfunctions, the audio engineer must be able to identify the problem first.
-Then he or she must make the repairs and adjustments needed to make it work again.
+- Problem Solving: When equipment malfunctions, the audio engineer must be able to identify the problem.
+Then he or she must make the repairs and make necessary adjustments.

-- Critical Thinking: To fix problems, they must come up with alternative solutions and then figure out which will have the best results.
+- Critical Thinking: To fix problems, engineers must come up with alternative solutions and then figure out which solution will have the best results.